 NOVEMBER 2103 | The history and futire of the United Church of Christ and St. Paul's UCC

-In October we offered More Than Money Matters, an interactive, values-based money management workshop developed by Thrivent Financial for Lutherans in response to requests from congregations such as ours.
+In October we also offered More than Money Matters, an interactive, values-based money management workshop developed by Thrivent Financial for Lutherans.
 This free workshop was designed to help participants reach goals and manage personal financial resources in accordance with their values.
-A Thrivent Financial representative presented four sessions in collaboration with our Ministry of Faith Formation and our Stewardship Committee.

 SEPTEMBER 2013 | Three Simple Questions